 Being able to pack a stove, fuel and stand within an insulated and padded cooking cup makes the JetBoil Zip the perfect portable cooking solution for inclusion on a bug out bag list.

-A solid fuel pocket stove offers an extremely portable (we’re talking pocket size) alternative to a gas powered stove and can represent a good choice if space is at an absolute premium in your bag or you’re looking for a way to heat food and water purely for the duration that you’re bugging out.
+A solid fuel pocket stove offers an extremely portable (we’re talking pocket size) alternative to a gas powered stove and can represent a good choice if space is at an absolute premium in your bug out bag or you’re looking for a way to heat food and water purely for the duration that you’re bugging out.

 The Esbit Ultralight is a foldable pocket stove that effectively unfolds to provide both a fuel tablet holder and pot stand for cooking or boiling water on the go.